Guinea's Nimba iron ore project gets green light to export via Liberia

 The logistics of transporting tonnes of raw materials to port from mining sites in remote parts of Guinea has been a major hurdle for prospective developers of the country's vast mineral wealth.

-Friday's agreement, which builds on an initial memorandum of understanding signed six years ago, is a victory for American-Canadian investor Robert Friedland's HPX, which last month acquired Nimba, a high-grade deposit in Guinea's south-east.
+The agreement, which builds on an initial memorandum of understanding signed six years ago, is a victory for U.S.-Canadian investor Robert Friedland's HPX, which last month acquired Nimba, a high-grade deposit in southeast Guinea.

 A graphite project owned by SRG Mining SRG.V and a Zali Mining project would also be able to export through Liberia under the deal, Magassouba said.

-Zogota, a nearby iron ore deposit owned by former Xstrata boss Mick Davis' Niron Metals, had already negotiated an agreement to export through Liberia.
+The authorisation to export via Liberia applies to the first 5 million tonnes produced at the mines, Magassouba said, beyond which the government will evaluate the feasibility of exporting via a 650-kilometre railway to the Guinean coast.

-But both Nimba and Zogota still need to reach an agreement with Germany's ArcelorMittal MT.AS, the sole rail concession holder in Liberia, to convince it to allow them to use its infrastructure.
+The "Transguineen" railway is to be built by the eventual owner of the much larger Simandou iron ore project, which the government insists must export through a Guinean port.
+Fortescue FMG.AX and SMB-Winning have bid to develop the mine.

-Exporting through Liberia is not an option, however, for the much larger Simandou iron ore project, which Fortescue FMG.AX and SMB-Winning have bid for.
+Zogota, a nearby iron ore deposit owned by former Xstrata boss Mick Davis' Niron Metals, has already negotiated an agreement to export through Liberia.

-Guinea's government says the eventual owner of Simandou must build a 650-kilometre railway - the "Transguineen" - to transport iron ore to the Guinean coast for export.
+But Nimba and Zogota still need to reach agreements with Germany's ArcelorMittal MT.AS, the sole rail concession holder in Liberia, to allow them to use its infrastructure.

-(Reporting by Saliou Samb, Writing by Helen Reid, Editing by Aaron Ross and Deepa Babington)
+(Reporting by Saliou Samb, Writing by Helen Reid; Editing by Aaron Ross, Deepa Babington and Richard Chang)

 ((Helen.Reid@thomsonreuters.com; +44 20 7542 0402;))